-In Raise the Bar's Event, Ben Norris and Sabrina Mahfouz both gave performances worthy of their headliner titles.
-Sabrina read directly from her anthology of poems, How You Might Know Me.
-She confessed that this stopped her from losing her poems on a rouge post it note or Word document.
+At Raise the Bar's event, Ben Norris and Sabrina Mahfouz both gave performances worthy of their headliner titles.
+Sabrina read directly from her anthology, How You Might Know Me, confessing this stopped her losing her poems on a rouge post it or Word Doc.

-How You Might Know Me tells stories from the perspective of four different London based women, who in one way or another are involved in the sex trade.
-Sixty two year old Sylvia, who rejects payment in the form of Argos voucher is set up against a younger famale, who lusts after her long-term crush in the pasty shop she works at, wondering how he might know her.
+How You Might Know Me includes poetry from the perspective of four London based women, connected by their involved in the sex trade.
+Sixty two year old Sylvia, who rejects payment in the form of Argos voucher, speaks alongside a younger female, who lusts after long-term crush in a pasty shop.

-Stephen Lightbrown was one of the night's first Open Mic artists.
-He perfectly communicated the transferability of metaphor.
+One of the first artists Stephen Lightbrown, perfectly communicated the transferability of metaphor.
 Seemingly speaking about the length of time it takes his beloved to get ready to go out, or how long it takes to please her sexually, his poem convinced the audience of his unwavering devotion to a lover.
-However, the last line of the poem revealed this analogy to merely be a dedication to his favourite dinner.
+However, the poem's last line revealed the analogy to be a dedicated to his favourite dinner.
 The jacket potato.

-Attending a Spoken Word event should be a crucial activity in your to-do list.
+Attending a spoken word event should be a crucial activity in your to-do list.
 It allows a space for the self - divided between standing alone and standing on stage - speaking directly from the heart.
 The form invites and allows its members to take their personal contemplations and make them public.
-Personal love stories, devotions to lost loved ones, feelings of fear, are just some of the topics the form allows for.
-It is a room where a wonderful ceremony takes place.
+Love stories, devotions to lost ones and feelings of fear are just some of the topics the form allows for.
+It is a wonderful ceremony like no other.